What are Mantras?

 Mantras are more than mere words.

-They consist of letters and syllables combined in various ways.
+- Mantras consist of letters and syllables combined in various ways.

-They can be chanted in many different ways to produce varying effects.
+- They can be chanted in many different ways to produce varying effects.

-The sounds are linked so that, when chanted, they induce elevated states of consciousness.
+- The sounds are linked so that, when chanted, they induce elevated states of consciousness.

+In fact, the way they are combined is based on complex esoteric mathematical systems handed down from guru to disciple over millennia.
 Even if we grasp this aspect of the science of mantras, their effect cannot be understood intellectually or via standard scientific methods.
 Instead, we should experience their impact experientially and intuitively by trying the technique ourselves and observing the results.

 Once we connect to the mantra in the psyche by chanting the mantra audibly or mentally, we can access the energy, power, and wisdom within the mantra to expand our sense of who we are.
 This elevates our consciousness, allowing us to gain spiritual insights.